chelliy/Cyberdive/README.md

 # Cyberdive

+The project is closed due to the Director's decision.

-Cyberdive is a 1-year long thesis project by an IMGD MFA student, Linux.
+Cyberdive is a 1-year long thesis project by an IMGD MFA student.
 I worked as Gameplay Engineer in the team.

 Cyberdive is a Roguelite game with minimalistic gameplay where you only need WASD to play through the procedurally generated levels in the treacherous cyber world.